MariaAsif123/Redfin-Analytics-ETL-Pipeline/README.md

 ## Project Overview

 ### 1. Data Extraction
 The pipeline begins by connecting to the Redfin data source and extracting real estate data using Python.
-The data includes various attributes such as property prices, locations, and other key metrics.

 ### 2. Data Transformation
 The extracted data is then transformed using pandas.
 This step involves cleaning the data, handling missing values, and formatting it to suit analytical needs.
 Both raw and transformed data are stored in an Amazon S3 bucket for further processing.